- 1 Department of Systematic Theology

 Same as Theology 107 except that those students who have taken this course on the undergraduate level are required to submit either two short book reports or one longer book report in addition to the term paper.

-Introduction to Canon Law as used by major Christian churches; Ecumenical and other councils and synods with commentary from the first through the third centuries.
+Introduction to Canon Law as used by major Christian churches; Reading and commentary in the Didache and the Constitutions of the Holy Apostles.

 Theology 262 ECUMENICAL COUNCILS: 4-6 CENTURY